 If you find yourself with restricted stock, it’s important to learn about the basics, so you can consider how this benefit fits (or doesn’t) into your financial plan.

 Financial planning should be considered to allocate for the pending tax bill during the years your restricted stock vests (or planning for an 83(b)).
 Planning should also consider the intention to retain the stock shares post vesting or sell the shares and diversify the proceeds into something else.
-This conversation centers around investment risk tolerance and a goals and objectives analysis.
+This conversation centers around investment risk tolerance and goals and objectives analysis.

 If you have more questions about restricted stock and your personal needs, you can reach me directly by clicking here.